 Measure acceleration, not speed.
 The measure of agility is not the organization’s response, but the responsiveness of the organization.
 Each response and each iteration builds upon the previous.
 This is how an organization builds strength, flexibility, and speed.

-Tactic: Use KPI that measure ability to change business outcomes..
+Tactic: Use KPI that measures the ability to change business outcomes.

 Operate through continuous improvement in an iterative manner.
 After each iteration, stop to review what worked and what didn’t.
 Build on the things that worked and have open conversations about how to address what needs improvement. .